python/cpython/Doc/c-api/typeobj.rst

 freefunc, printfunc, getattrfunc, getattrofunc, setattrfunc, setattrofunc, cmpfunc, reprfunc, hashfunc

-The structure definition for :ctype:`PyTypeObject` can be found in :file:`Include/object.h`.
+The structure definition for :c:type:`PyTypeObject` can be found in :file:`Include/object.h`.
 For convenience of reference, this repeats the definition found there:

 .. literalinclude:: ../includes/typestruct.h

-The type object structure extends the :ctype:`PyVarObject` structure.
+The type object structure extends the :c:type:`PyVarObject` structure.
 The :attr:`ob_size` field is used for dynamic types (created by  :func:`type_new`, usually called from a class statement).
-Note that :cdata:`PyType_Type` (the metatype) initializes :attr:`tp_itemsize`, which means that its instances (i.e. type objects) *must* have the :attr:`ob_size` field.
+Note that :c:data:`PyType_Type` (the metatype) initializes :attr:`tp_itemsize`, which means that its instances (i.e. type objects) *must* have the :attr:`ob_size` field.

-.. cmember:: PyObject* PyObject._ob_next
+.. c:member:: PyObject* PyObject._ob_next
              PyObject* PyObject._ob_prev

    These fields are only present when the macro ``Py_TRACE_REFS`` is defined.